Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 multiplied by 65%
 Drugs and Biologicals Applicable Medicare Drug Fee Per Service CPT/HCPCS/NDC Codes Schedule multiplied by
-## 106
-%
+106%
-Payments specified as "TennCare CoverKids Fee Schedule" refer to the State of Tennessee, Division of TennCare and Comptroller of the Treasurer rates applicable to Coverkids Providers.
-J will update the applicable rates upon receipt of notice of the effective date of such changes.
+Payments specified as "TennCare CoverKids Fee Schedule" refer to the State of Tennessee, Division of TennCare and Comptroller of the Treasurer rates applicable to Coverkids Providers. [will update the applicable rates upon receipt of notice of the effective date of such changes.
-In accordance with TennCare Program Contractor Risk Agreement (CRA) section pos shall not reimburse providers based on automatic escalators or linkages to other methodologies that escalate such as current Medicare rates or inflation indexes unless otherwise allowed by TennCare.
+In accordance with TennCare Program Contractor Risk Agreement (CRA) section pepe ___| shall not reimburse providers based on automatic escalators or linkages to other methodologies that escalate such as current Medicare rates or inflation indexes unless otherwise allowed by TennCare.
 Any services not listed on the Fee Schedule are not reimbursable.